NightmareXIV/Splatoon/README.md

   </tr>
   <tr>
     <td>enable</td>
     <td>Comma-separated names of already existing in Splatoon layouts or elements that you want to enable.
-If you want to enable layout simply pass it's name, if you want to enable specific element, use `layoutName~elementName` pattern.</td>
+If you want to enable layout simply pass it's name, if you want to enable specific element, use <code>layoutName~elementName</code> pattern.</td>
   </tr>
   <tr>
     <td>disable</td>
-    <td>Same as `enable`, but will disable elements instead</td>
+    <td>Same as <code>enable</code>, but will disable elements instead</td>
   </tr>
   <tr>
     <td colspan="2">Note: disabling always done before enabling.
 You can pass both parameters in one request.
 For example you can pass all known elements in disable parameter to clean up display, and then enable only ones that are currently needed.
 Passing same name of element in both enable and disable parameters will always result in element being enabled.</td>